dewanshrawat15/Mailing-Script/README.md

 None as of now.
 Feel free to open an issue if any!

 # Wanna Contribute ?
 Aww, great.
-Just open up a new issue and let me know.
-Create a new branch, and submit a merge request for the same.
+Just go through [CONTRIBUTING.MD](https://github.com/dewanshrawat15/Mailing-Script/blob/master/CONTRIBUTING.md) once!

 # License
 > The MIT License